-Why I love launching ( …and is this model right for you?)
+Why I love launching ( …and could it be right for you?)

 What is a launch?

-Before I go any further, I should define that word “launch” because I do think it’s a confusing term.
-You see, in the “real world” a product launch usually involves launching a brand new product – and that’s how most people tend to think of it.
+The word launch is a bit of a confusing term to start with.
+In the “real world” a product launch usually involves launching a brand new product – and that’s how most people tend to think of it.

-But in the online marketing world a launch is when a product is made available to a market, but this isn’t necessarily a new product – for example I’ve been launching the same online programme every year for 7 years.
+But in the online digital product world a launch is when a product is made available to a market for a defined period of time, but it isn’t necessarily a new product – for example I’ve been launching my course (nearly) every year for 12 years now, and I’ve launched my Business from the Heart membership twice a year for the past 5 years.

-So a launch to me is any time that a product or programme is made available for a defined, limited period of time, and then closed again and made unavailable until it next opens.
+So a launch in the online world is any time that a product or programme is made available for a defined, limited period of time, and then closed again and is unavailable until the next enrolment window.

 Launching and my business

-I’ve been launching programmes and products ever since the very beginning of my business – except I had no idea that’s what I was doing!
-When I sold my first online programme I introduced the programme to the world at a live speaking event, then followed that up with a webinar to the same audience plus my own very small email list.
-I did 2 speaking engagements and 2 webinars. in August, signed up 20 people to my “pilot” course.
-The course had a deadline to buy, and 5 weeks later I ran the course.
-(I don’t recommend such a big gap between launch and delivery by the way).
-So I had just launched – even though I’d never even heard of the concept.
+I said that I was launching before I even knew it was called that!
+When I sold my first online programme I first offered it at a live speaking event, and then repeated the same talk and offer via a webinar to the same audience plus my own very small email list.
+In total I did 2 speaking engagements and 2 webinars and sold 20 places on my “pilot” course.
+The course had a deadline to join, and 5 weeks later I ran the course.

-Since then I’ve gone on to run my entire business via a launch model.
-Over the years I’ve created and launched 3 different online courses or trainings, one of them annually, a high-end mentoring group programme and now a membership community – and all of them I’ve sold through launches.
-I also enrol my private 121 clients this way.
+Since then I’ve gone on to run my entire business via a “launch model”.
+Over the years I’ve created and launched 3 different online courses or trainings, a high-end business mentoring group programme and a low monthly investment membership.

-Instead I’m going to start by just sharing a few key points that I think would be useful – especially if you’ve been wondering if launching would be a good idea for you and your business.
+Instead I’m going to start by sharing a few key points that I think you’ll find useful – especially if you’ve been wondering if launching would be a good idea for you and your business.

 The first thing to make clear is this: